StarDewXXX/O1-Pruner/README.md

 <img src="image/pipeline.png"></img>

 ## Usage
 We use A800-80G GPUs for inference and training.
+For the 7B model, 4 GPUs are required; for the 32B model, 8 GPUs are required.
 ### Installation
 Firstly you should create a venv using conda
 ```bash